laravel/docs/dusk.md

 <a name="waiting-with-a-callback"></a>
 #### Waiting With A Callback

 Many of the "wait" methods in Dusk rely on the underlying `waitUsing` method.
 You may use this method directly to wait for a given callback to return `true`.
-The `waitUsing` method accepts the maximum number of seconds to wait, the interval at which the Closure should be evaluated, the Closure, and an optional failure message:
+The `waitUsing` method accepts the maximum number of seconds to wait, the interval at which the closure should be evaluated, the closure, and an optional failure message:

     $browser->waitUsing(10, 1, function () use ($something) {
         return $something->isReady();